 Recovery planning is intended to benefit species at risk and biodiversity in general.
 However, it is recognized that strategies may also inadvertently lead to environmental effects beyond the intended benefits.
 The planning process based on national guidelines directly incorporates consideration of all environmental effects, with a particular focus on possible impacts on non-target species or habitats.
-The results of the SEA are incorporated directly in the strategy itself, but are summarized also below.
+The results of the SEA are incorporated directly in the strategy itself, but are also summarized below.

-While this recovery strategy will clearly benefit the environment by promoting the recovery of the northern and southern killer whales, several potentially adverse effects also were considered.
-Through the development of this strategy numerous factors that jeopardize or have potential to jeopardize the recovery of these populations were evaluated and are presented.
+While this recovery strategy will clearly benefit the environment by promoting the recovery of the Northern and Southern Resident Killer Whales, several potentially adverse effects also were considered.
+Through the development of this strategy numerous anthropogenic factors that jeopardize or have potential to jeopardize the recovery of these populations were evaluated and are presented.
 Principal among the anthropogenic factors or threats are environmental contamination, reductions in the availability or quality of prey, and both physical and acoustic disturbance.
-In some cases these factors threaten the populations; in other cases they affect the designated critical habitat.
-It was concluded that some threats can be mitigated through the use of existing legislation, policies and programs and, in fact, there are numerous examples of mitigation measures that are currently employed outlined herein.
+In some cases these factors threaten the populations; in other cases they may affect critical habitat.
+It was concluded that some threats can be mitigated through the use of existing legislation, policies, and programs and, in fact, there are numerous examples of mitigation measures that are currently employed outlined herein.
 However, in other cases the threat and/or the potential mitigation measure(s) require further research or evaluation before recommendations on specific actions or activities can be formulated.
-The general type of research, evaluation and approaches for migration are presented in this strategy.
-However, through the course of action planning, specific activities for recovery and mitigation will be evaluated and detailed in the action plan for these populations along with an evaluation of effects and costs for each activity or measure.
-Therefore, taking into account the general nature of the recommendations for new mitigation to recover these populations and that many of the recommendations to protect critical habitat fall under existing legislation and policies, this strategy will not entail any new significant adverse effects.
+The general type of research, evaluation, and approaches for mitigation are presented in this strategy.
+However, through the course of action planning, specific activities for recovery and mitigation have been evaluated and detailed in the action plan for these populations along with an evaluation of effects and costs of these activities and measures.
+Therefore, taking into account the general nature of the recommendations for mitigation to recover these populations and that many of the recommendations to protect critical habitat fall under existing legislation and policies, this strategy will not entail any new significant adverse effects.